 Economy & Demographics

 As a major economic hub in the Southeastern United States, Jacksonville is home to a range of industries and employers.
 The city's strategic location, infrastructure, and skilled workforce have attracted companies in sectors such as healthcare, finance, logistics, and manufacturing.
-According to the U.S. Census Bureau, the city's largest employers include the Baptist Health system, JP Morgan Chase, and CSX Transportation, contributing to the overall prosperity and economic vitality of the Jacksonville metropolitan area.
+According to the U.S. Census Bureau, the city's largest employers include the Baptist Health system, JP Morgan Chase, and CSX Transportation, contributing to the overall prosperity of the Jacksonville metropolitan area.

 Elections & Voter Records